 So, what gives?

 I’m about to savagely simplify a very complex and detailed history.
-If my details are inaccurate, I’m neither a historian nor someone who enjoys petty arguments.
-My intent is not to write another book on Acadian history but to give a brief, thumbnail picture of a history of which most are not familiar.
+My intent is not to write another book on the subject but give a brief, thumbnail picture of a history of which most are not familiar.

 In 1602, nearly two decades before the Mayflower landed at Plymouth Rock, France wanted a piece of this “new world” that Europeans were buzzing about, so they sent 22 French families (including Robert Cormier’s family) by ship to claim a piece for France.
 They settled in Port Royal, Nova Scotia.
 France sent several more ships to this land they called “Acadia” until there were about 60 French families settled there.